pprateekk/pprateekk/README.md

 🎓 I'm a **Computer Science student** @ University of Guelph
 ☁️ Currently working as a **Cloud Engineer and Administrator**
 🔎 Lately, I've been exploring **Cloud Computing** and preparing for the **AWS Solutions Architect - Associate** certification
-📸 I sometimes share my shots [here](https://captured-ten.vercel.app/)
+📸 I sometimes share my shots on [Captured](https://captured-ten.vercel.app/)

 ## Technologies I've Worked With: